-Nancy Pelosi says husband Paul is 'coming along' in his recovery from attack
+Nancy Pelosi says her husband, Paul, is 'coming along' in his recovery from attack

 “DePape also later explained that by breaking Nancy’s kneecaps, she would then have to be wheeled into Congress, which would show other members of Congress there were consequences to actions,” the complaint states.

-DePape said he was planning on restraining Paul Pelosi with zip ties.
+DePape said he was planning to restrain Paul Pelosi with zip ties.
 When the police arrived, Pelosi ran to the door and opened it.
-The two wrestled over the hammer DePape had brought into the residence, and DePape allegedly struck Pelosi with it, according to the complaint.
+The two wrestled over the hammer that DePape had brought with him into the residence, and DePape allegedly struck Pelosi with it, according to the complaint.

 Paul Pelosi suffered a fractured skull and underwent surgery Friday.
 He was discharged on Nov.
 3 and is expected to make a full recovery.